-Results from the questionnaires in study 2 show that consumers prefer oysters cultivated in natural waters over oysters from known cultivation waters although no realistic samples were evaluated.
-Natural waters are likely associated with concepts such as, 'nature', 'pristine', or 'clean'.
-Siegrist 8 suggested that concepts such as 'nature' and 'naturalness' related to food are positively valued by consumers.
-This positive association may explain the consumers' preferences in our study.
-In contrast, French consumer showed preference for oysters from renowned cultivation areas in a national questionnaire.
-13 This preference is most likely due to the greater familiarity of French consumers with the cultivation areas.
-In France, the cultivation area of the oysters is used as a distinctive marketing tool.
-In our 2nd study described flavor profiles including the attribute sweet were given a higher score by consumers than flavor profiles without it.
-Furthermore, results show that Dutch consumers valued sweetness as the most important flavor characteristic, while saltiness was considered the least important.
-This suggests a preference of Dutch consumers for the flavor profile of refined oysters.
-Without actually tasting the refined or non-refined oysters, consumers' willingness to buy or willingness to pay for refined and non-refined oysters showed no significant differences.
-As oyster refinement is a new and not well-known cultivation method in the Netherlands, this might have affected the consumers' willingness to buy and willingness to pay for them.
-Trust towards new food technology or lack of consumer's knowledge thereon, is known to influence consumer perceptions.
-25-29 Verbeke 26 showed that new food technologies might evoke expressions of 'disgust', 'unnaturalness' or 'fear' and might lead to negative evaluations.
-Lee 27 showed that information on the food technology applied can lead to increased consumer trust towards the technology used.
-Our results show no lack of consumer trust towards refined oysters but it has to be remarked that no actual products were bought during this study.
-In reality both willingness to buy and willingness to pay might be different therefore the results should be used with caution.
 When consumers evaluated both the refined and non-refined oysters, they perceived refined oysters as being sweeter than non-refined oysters.
 This evaluation was done without providing information on the cultivation process.
-Providing information on the cultivation process of the oysters (being either refined or non-refined) affected the evaluation by consumers.
+Providing information on the cultivation process of the oysters (being either refined or non-refined) affected evaluation by consumers.
 Overall appreciation of refined oysters increased when consumers were aware of the refinement.
 Furthermore, odor intensity and marine odor perception decreased for refined oysters while creaminess perception increased.
 For non-refined oysters, information about the cultivation process led to an increase in saltiness perception by the consumers.
 Providing false information on the cultivation process (refined being labeled as non-refined and vice versa) only lowered the perceived creaminess of the refined oysters.
-Caporale and Monteleone 30 suggested that information on food processing may influence how the taste of a product is evaluated.
-Moreover, information, or the lack thereof, has been shown to influence the willingness to buy and expected liking. ^{27, 31-34} Providing information could increase willingness to buy and expected liking of the product in question.
-In the case of mislabeling, it has been shown that consumer overall liking is significantly influenced by providing false information in mislabeled red wines.
-35 Prior to actual tasting, expectations did not show any effects of mislabeling as the expectation of the falsely labeled wines was equal to the correctly labeled wines.
+Caporale and Monteleone30 suggested that information on food processing may influence how the taste of a product is evaluated.
+Moreover, information, or the lack thereof, has been shown to influence the willingness to buy and expected liking.^{27,31-34} Providing information could increase willingness to buy and expected liking of the product in question.
+In the case of mislabeling, it has been shown that consumer overall liking is significantly influenced by providing false information in mislabeled red wines.35 Prior to actual tasting, expectations did not show any effects of mislabeling as the expectation of the falsely labeled wines was equal to the correctly labeled wines.

 Some of the limitations of this study include the lack of price aspect as a driver for consumer purchase intent.
-It has been shown that the aspect price is the strongest driver for consumer purchase intent of seafood in general 36-38 and oysters in particular. ^{13,23} The aspect of price is not taken into account as an oyster quality characteristic in our study.
-Similarly to most consumer studies, we did not include a price variable as it might have reduced the variation of the rest of the attributes in the consumers evaluations.
-Furthermore no real money and products were involved as willingness to pay in our study was assessed using questionnaire data.
-The drawback of using questionnaire data is that it might lead to higher measured willingness to pay in comparison with real life settings involving actual purchase of the products. ^{39,40} In our study we were not interested in defining a realistic price for the oysters tested, but in differences in willingness to buy and willingness to pay between the products.
+It has been shown that the price aspect is the strongest driver for consumer intent to purchase seafood in general^{36-38} and oysters in particular.^{13,23} The aspect of price is not taken into account as an oyster quality characteristic in our study.
+Like most consumer studies, we did not include a price variable as it might have reduced the variation in the rest of the attributes in the consumer evaluations.
+Furthermore, no real money and products were involved as willingness to pay in our study was assessed using questionnaire data.
+The drawback of using guestionnaire data is that it might lead to higher measured willingness to pay in comparison with real-life settings involving the actual purchase of the products.^{39,40} In our study we were not interested in defining a realistic price for the oysters tested but in differences in willingness to buy and willingness to pay between the products.

-Our study gives new insight in the importance of quality and flavor characteristics for oyster consumers.
-These consumer insights can be used in product development of new oyster products.
-Furthermore, the results of our study show that Dutch consumers might prefer and buy refined oysters as the flavor profile of refined oysters is more in agreement to the preference of the Dutch consumers.
+Our study gives new insight into the importance of quality and flavor characteristics for oyster consumers.
+These consumer insights can be used in the development of new oyster products.
+Furthermore, the results of our study show that Dutch consumers might prefer and buy refined oysters as the flavor profile of refined oysters is more in agreement with the preference of Dutch consumers.
 No apparent negative attitude from the consumers towards the refinement process was observed in our studies.
 Providing the consumers with information on the production process leads to significant changes in the consumer evaluations of the oysters.
-Besides showing the importance of some intrinsic and extrinsic product characteristics to oyster consumers this study also provides an insight in some psychological factors affecting their choices and evaluations.
+Moreover, by showing the importance of some intrinsic and extrinsic product characteristics to oyster consumers, this study also provides an insight into some psychological factors affecting their choices and evaluations.